-As is shown in the graph, the standard super cardioid mic pattern has sensitivity null points at 127° and 233°.
+The standard super cardioid mic pattern has sensitivity null points at 127° and 233°.
 Null points are the areas where the microphone should theoretically not pick up any sound.
 Actually, it indicates that the sound will be substantially muffled (especially at high frequencies).
 But pay attention, the nature of acoustics, reality, and reflections allows audio to reach the mic from other directions, even though it is coming from a null point direction directly.

 Rear cone of silence

 The angles of maximum sound rejection in 2D are shown by the null points at 127° and 233°.
 This corresponds to a back "cone of stillness" in 3D.